 To an outsider, this whole area often appears impossibly complex, and this complexity is increased by the wide degree of change and mutability of the groups concerned and the clergy within them.
 Yet there are common threads that unite even the most disparate of groups.
 In its diversity, the smaller churches offer a contemporary parallel to the pre-Constantinian Church, in that they are generally decentralized – even anarchic at times – and open to wide spiritual influence stemming from the leaders of each group and their spiritual influences in turn.
 Those leaders are also highly diverse in every respect; most notably in their gender, sexuality, ethnicity, educational backgrounds, theological standpoints and approaches to worship.
 This very diversity and specialization is argued by some on the progressive wing to be the whole point, since in their view it mirrors the diversity of creation itself and in a global sense promotes a far greater model of active inclusivity than do most of the major denominations.
 Equally, such issues raise important points about unity and the nature of Catholicity/Orthodoxy, particularly in those groups that take upon themselves an identity of radical separatism.

-Scholarship concerning this area is extensive but has generally taken place outside the mainstream, not least because of hostility towards the smaller churches influenced by the vested interests of the major denominations, which have often seen smaller rivals as a threat to good order and a potentially competing movement.
+Scholarship concerning this area is extensive but has generally taken place outside the mainstream, not least because of hostility towards the smaller churches influenced by the vested interests of the major denominations, which have often seen smaller rivals as a threat to good order and as a potentially competing movement.
 This attitude continues to characterize material about this area on a number of websites today.
 Its study is important in order to establish a historical record for its own sake, in order to study the ecclesiology of recently founded and smaller churches, in order to examine their theologies, liturgies and teachings, and because these communities, being smaller and more free to innovate, may point the way to new means of becoming church, and of fulfilling ministry in the modern world.

 Much publication from within these churches has been private, in the form of books, monographs and pamphlets which have seen limited circulation within the denominations concerned.
 Some of these have been works of high quality and historical significance.
 A number of more recent works have sought to establish a postmodern identity for the “progressive” elements of the independent sacramental movement as a development in their own right and in opposition to the traditionalism of the major denominations.
 All of this activity indicates that the smaller churches have an important part to play in the study of church history and church development in the modern era.

 Arnold Harris Mathew (1852-1919) after whom the Centre is named, was the first (and last) Old Catholic regionary bishop for Great Britain, consecrated in 1908 by the Union of Utrecht of the Old Catholic Churches.
 Subsequently, he left the Union in protest against its growing liberalism, and worked on establishing a British Uniate church and furthering the work of the Order of Corporate Reunion.
-He is the subject of a detailed biography by the University’s Chancellor, Professor John Kersey (European-American University Press, 2010).
+He is the subject of a detailed biography by the University’s Chancellor, the Most Revd.
+John Kersey (European-American University Press, 2010).